tanmay17268/Twitter-Analysis/README.md

    news sentiments for the common named-entities.
 It also prints how the TextBlob analyses for a positive, negative or neutral sentiment.
 8. sentiment_analysis_and_comparison_with_illustrations.py<br />
    It prints the comparison of twitter and news sentiments along with the graphical interpretation.
+9. FINAL_CODE.py <br />
+   It takes a named entity as input, fetches the tweets and the news articles on the fly and prints the sentiment analysis comparison for the same as well as plot a graph showing the comparison.

 <br />
 <br />
 Get your own twitter API from https://apps.twitter.com/ and replace the "PUT_YOURUT_YOUR_CONSUMER_KEY_BEFORE_EXECUTING_THE_CODE" text from the code with your Keys.